 5. Manasarovar - the Mother of the Holy Lakes

 In the eyes of the Tibetan, Ngari (in the west of Tibet) is the horizon of the sky.
-It is more than 2,000 kilometers from Lhasa, and is almost impossible to get to.
-Therefore Ngari is called the “ridge of the roof of the world”.
-This is the amazing place where Manasarovar lies.
+It is more than 2,000 kilometers from Lhasa and is almost impossible to get to.

 Manasarovar (玛旁雍错) means 'invincible jasper' in Tibetan.

-The elevation of Manasarovar is about 4,500 meters, and its depth is 77 meters.
+The elevation of Manasarovar is about 4,500 meters above sea level, and its depth is 77 meters.
 The perimeter of the lake is about 90 kilometers.

 6. Lamu Nacuo - Goddess Skull Lake